roudox/moonraker/README.md

 As the tests are run using Mocha, you can use any of Mocha's [reporters](http://visionmedia.github.io/mocha/#reporters).
 Just set the required reporter in the config.
 Moonraker also comes with a 'html' reporter (as Mocha's only works when run in the browser) that also works correctly when running in parallel.

+The html reporter mimics Mocha's and includes details of any errors and browser screen shots.